Race Against Dementia Mayo Clinic Fellow

-Dr Dick’s work is part of a world-class research team that is developing a new disease model of age-associated neurodegeneration within a complex systems framework, using cutting edge multi-modal functional, structural, and molecular neuroimaging and neuropathological data from a large normal aging population and dementia patients.
+Ellen is part of a world-class research team developing a new disease model of age-associated neurodegeneration.
+Using cutting-edge multi-modal functional, structural and molecular neuroimaging and neuropathological data, they study a large population of normal aging individuals and dementia patients.

-As a RAD Mayo Fellow, Dr Dicks is investigating how measures of brain connectivity interact with and have downstream effects on other disease-related processes.
-This is crucial for further developing these measures as biomarkers for Alzheimer’s disease, clinical trial development and to better understand the Alzheimer’s disease pathological cascade – with the ultimate goal to prevent brain connectivity loss from occurring.
+As a Race Against Dementia Mayo Fellow, Ellen’s research focuses on how measures of brain connectivity interact with – and have downstream effects on – other disease-related processes.
+The development of these measures, such as biomarkers, is crucial for clinical trial development and understanding the pathological cascade of Alzheimer’s disease.